Please see www.marksmachineshopllc.com for new content since Mark bought the shop.

 We were, primarily, a farm oriented business providing parts and repairs for farm equipment.
 Through the years we remained a shop dealing mainly with "walk in" trade and many of our customers were still farmers.

-WHAT SET US APART FROM MANY OTHER SHOPS?
-We understood and liked how these things work........as does Mark.
+WHAT SETS US APART FROM MANY OTHER SHOPS?
+We understood and liked how these things work........and so does Mark.

 My "jobs" NOW.......